portainer/portainer-docs/docs/v2.0/services/options.md

 * On Failure: Restart the container if it exits due to an error, which manifests as a non-zero exit code.
 * None: Do not automatically restart the container.

-Also, you can adjust Restart Delay, Max Attempts and Restart Window.
+You can also adjust Restart Delay, Max Attempts and Restart Window.

 ![options](assets/options-10.png)